-- Return the loan in the same box(es) in which it was received and via the same carrier.
+- Return the loan in the same size of box(es) in which it was received and via the same carrier.

 - Specimens must be packed in such a manner as to protect them from shock, moisture, or excessive heat and if they are in fluid, must be packed according to IATA's A-180 Special Provision for Shipment of Scientific Specimens

 - Place address labels on inside as well as outside of package.

 - Shipment must be insured for the same value indicated on the original loan invoice.

 Dr. Tom GiermakowskiDivision of Amphibians and Reptiles Museum of Southwestern BiologyCERIA Bldg.
 83, Room 204University of New MexicoAlbuquerque, NM 87131

 In the case of re-identification of specimens, new designations should be provided to our curatorial staff when specimens are returned to the Museum.
 These data can be provided on a copy of the original loan invoice, or in a separate list that contains the MSB catalog numbers and respective new identifications (either in text or spreadsheet format).

 Destructive Sampling Request Policy